TOGETHER + THROUGH

 DO YOU ACCEPT INSURANCE FOR THERAPY SERVICES?

-I accept all BlueCross BlueShield of Illinois (BCBSIL) PPO plans, Lyra, Northwestern University Student Health Insurance Plan (NU-SHIP) and UnitedHealthCare (UHC).
-For all other plans, I am considered out of network.
+We accept all BlueCross BlueShield of Illinois (BCBSIL) PPO plans, Lyra, Northwestern University Student Health Insurance Plan (NU-SHIP) and UnitedHealthCare (UHC).
+For all other plans, we are considered out of network.
 However, please get in touch if you have questions about services but do not have any of the aforementioned plans.
 For clients wanting to utilize their out of network benefits, I will provide you with invoices that you could submit to your insurance company for reimbursement.

 Here are some questions you should ask your insurance provider: